NextGen-BigData-Capstone/Team-A/README.md

 # Big Data Analysis

 This is a team A analysis project that queries the information taken from Kafka consumer and is used to decipher trends within a CSV file.
-This project incorporates graphs and charts that was created from the data collect by Khafka producer.
+This project incorporates graphs and charts that was created from the data collect by Kafka producer.

 # Technologies Used